adkelley/javascript-to-purescript/tut09/README.md

 ```
 Working from the top down in the example above, we have a [Record](https://github.com/adkelley/javascript-to-purescript/tree/master/tut06) of type `Stats` that we use to compute the number of views for each page on our website.
 We've also added a safety mechanism by using the `Maybe` constructor with our `views` field.
 In case of some unforeseen event, like the database is down, we can assign `views` to `Nothing` and handle the error downstream.
 Next, we store the stats in an array (in this case `badStats`), and we'll later use this container to fold the views and derive the total for all the web pages.

  So how to deal with the possibility of views becoming `Nothing` due to a technical error?
 Well, that is the purpose of `fromNothing`, which takes a `Maybe` value and turns it into an `Either` type.
 Why is it necessary?
 Well if you recall from [Tutorial 3](https://github.com/adkelley/javascript-to-purescript/tree/master/tut03), a `Left` value is a good way to stop a `fold` operation right in its tracks.
-In our `foldMap` expression, we are composing three functions `Additive(fromNothing(_.views))` that define the `Map` part of our `foldMap`.
+In our `foldMap` expression, we are composing three functions `( Additive ( fromNothing ( _.views )))` that define the `Map` part of our `foldMap`.
+Remember that `_.views` is our record accessor function.
 Using `badStats` as our test array, as soon as `foldMap` encounters `Additive (Left "Nothing")` then our append operation stops and `foldMap` returns with the error; allowing us to deal with it as we please.

 ### Find me an agent
 In his JavaScript [video](https://egghead.io/lessons/javascript-a-curated-collection-of-monoids-and-their-uses) Brian showed us how to combine `First` and `Either` to find the first element in a list that satisfies a predicate.
 As you might imagine, this is a common task, so PureScript has a similar version of `find` in the [Data.Foldable](https://pursuit.purescript.org/packages/purescript-foldable-traversable/3.4.0/docs/Data.Foldable#v:find) module.
 Note that, instead of `Either`, `Data.Foldable.find` uses the `Maybe` constructor to return the first element satisfying the predicate (i.e., `Just a`) or `Nothing`.